ChordPro/chordpro/docs/content/ChordPro-Configuration-Generic.md

     { "name" : "F#"        , "copy" : "F", "base" : 2 },

+## User defined chords (keyboard instruments)

+For keyboard instruments only the keys (notes) that form the chord are necessary.

+    "chords" : [
+        {
+            "name"  : "Eb(low)",
+            "keys" : [ 0, 4, 7 ],
+        },
+        {
+            "name"     : "Eb(inv)",
+            "display"  : "E♭¹",
+            "keys"     : [ 4, 7, 12 ],
+        },
+    ],

+Chord keys only depend on the chord type (quality + extension).
+So all major chords have `[0, 4, 7]`, etc. For most common chords no defintions are necessary, ChordPro can derive the notes from the chord type.

 ## Printing chord diagrams

 By default, ChordPro will include diagrams for all known chords that have been used in a song.